VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Introduction

-Due to limitations in scale and reproducibility caused by hardware variability and operational overhead, simulation has become an effective tool for standardized and scalable research \cite{ li2024evaluating, li2025taskreconstructionextrapolationpi0, liu2023libero, mu2024robotwin, mu2021maniskill, yu2020meta}.
+Due to limitations in scale and reproducibility caused by hardware variability and operational overhead, simulation has become an effective tool for architecture and algorithm research \cite{ li2024evaluating, li2025taskreconstructionextrapolationpi0, liu2023libero, mu2024robotwin, mu2021maniskill, yu2020meta}.
 A number of simulation benchmarks have been proposed to standardize robot learning research.
 Early influential works like RLBench \cite{james2020rlbench} and BEHAVIOR \cite{srivastava2022behavior} provided a wide variety of manipulation and household tasks, establishing a broad testbed for policy evaluation.
 CALVIN \cite{mees2022calvin} specifically focused on long-horizon tasks, requiring agents to compose sequences of skills.
 More recently, benchmarks such as LIBERO \cite{liu2023libero} and VLABench \cite{zhang2025vlabench} were designed to better align with the capabilities of foundation models, emphasizing lifelong learning and the use of world knowledge, respectively.
 Recent works like LIBERO-Plus \cite{fei2025libero} and LIBERO-PRO \cite{zhou2025libero} have focused on assessing perceptual robustness of VLAs.
 However, existing benchmarks suffer from several limitations. \textit{Static task design:} Tasks are often defined at a single, fixed level of complexity.
-This flat design prevents a fine-grained analysis of how a model’s performance degrades as specific challenges are amplified, making it difficult to identify its precise capability boundaries. \textit{Overlooked safety:} Situated in idealized environments, previous works do not address the safety constraints that are non-negotiable for real-world deployment \cite{tan2025towards, zhang2025safevla}. \textit{Focus on robustness, not extrapolation:} The evaluation of model robustness focuses on measuring a model's resilience to perceptual or linguistic noise on trained tasks.
-This focus overlooks skill extrapolation, the ability to generalize reasoning and planning skills to solve tasks with a more complex structure than those seen during training.
-Thus, a comprehensive understanding of VLA models' capability frontiers is essential.
+This flat design prevents a fine-grained analysis of how a model’s performance degrades as specific challenges are amplified, making it difficult to identify its precise capability boundaries. \textit{Robustness vs. Extrapolation:} Current benchmarks focus either on robustness to noise or on task extrapolation.
+This lack of integration prevents understanding how models handle concurrent challenges across visual, linguistic, and structural dimensions of task. \textit{Overlooked safety:} Situated in idealized environments, previous works do not address the safety constraints that are non-negotiable prior to real-world deployment \cite{tan2025towards, zhang2025safevla}.
+Thus, a comprehensive understanding of VLAs' capability frontiers is essential.